 Stranger of Paradise: Final Fantasy Origin is this generation’s DmC: Devil May Cry, in that its edgy appeal is equal parts cringeworthy and borderline adorable, but what really matters is that beneath the JNCO jeans, Hot Topic merch, and Papa Roach CDs lies a fantastic slashing experience that blends elements from various games and genres to create something unique.
 This might have easily been one of, if not the finest, Final Fantasy spinoffs of all time if it weren’t for its admittedly mediocre aesthetics and the sometimes weird framerate.
 Stranger of Paradise: Final Fantasy Origin’s lyrics may be as stupid as Limp Bizkit’s, but dammit if its riffs aren’t as entertaining as Wes Borland’s.

-The fighting mechanics and controls are based on Nioh, with some Final Fantasy-style elements like jobs, skill trees, and spells thrown in for good measure.
+Despite having an extremely great graphic design and powerful cutscenes, Stranger of Paradise: Final Fantasy Origin seems a little rough for next-gen standards. | The fighting mechanics and controls are based on Nioh, with some Final Fantasy-style elements like jobs, skill trees, and spells thrown in for good measure.
 It works a lot better than you may think.
-The only thing that detracts from the whole experience is the framerate’s inconsistency.
+The only thing that detracts from the whole experience is the framerate’s inconsistency. |

-First and foremost, this is an excellent Soulslike that successfully combines Nioh’s gameplay with several influences from the whole Final Fantasy genre.
+Even if the fully arranged music is wonderful, it’s difficult to focus on it because of the deliciously cringeworthy speech spouted by every single character every two seconds.
+It’s terrible, but it’s delightfully terrible. | First and foremost, this is an excellent Soulslike that successfully combines Nioh’s gameplay with several influences from the whole Final Fantasy genre.
 Furthermore, the strange tone of this game is difficult to resist.
-I adore how corny this ridiculous edgelord narrative is, whether it was done on purpose or not.
+I adore how corny this ridiculous edgelord narrative is, whether it was done on purpose or not. |

-Final Score: 8.5
+Final Score: 8.5 |

 Stranger of Paradise: Final Fantasy Origin is currently available on the PlayStation 4, PlayStation 5, Xbox One, Xbox 360, Xbox One S/X, and PC.

-PS5 was used for this review.
+PS5 was used for this game.

 The publisher donated a copy of Stranger of Paradise: Final Fantasy Origin.